zeerakmo/Level4IndividualProject/timelog.md

              *Broke up histogram by specific feature which allowed for some interesting discoveries *Calculated average error differences for all algorithms in their groups *Created histogram for bounding box overlap of the different algorithms in their groups

+## 25 Nov 2020

+* *0.5 hour* *Had a meeting with supervisor and went over the new graphics I had broken down, showed him the lack of conclusive evidence
+             *Discussed instead of creating a new dataset to instead resize the current dataset and run the algorithms again to see if thats the reason retinaface's results are skewed
+             *Discussed testing the robustness of my dataset by running the tests over samples of my dataset and find the average difference and using it as a standard deviation metric
+* *7.5 hour* *Created notebook to scale my dataset to 300 width whilst keeping its proportions the same *Reran the different algorithms on my new dataset *Rescaled my ground truth to match the correct scaling of the images *Generated the different figures and graphs and noticed an improvement in my results.